Choosing the Right Boat Cover

 What Color Boat Cover?

-Choose a boat cover color that compliments your boat.
-Darker colors absorb more heat — which is bad for fiberglass boats — and should be avoided in hotter climates.
-Also, darker colors fade more over time and might look tatty after a couple of years, even if the cover itself has plenty of life left in it.
-Lighter colors reflect more heat away from your boat, and won't appear to fade as much.
-The tradeoff is that dirt is more visible on a lighter color, so a pure white boat cover may not seem like such a good idea after a few months.
+Lighter colors, on the other hand, deflect more heat away from your boat, and won't appear to fade as much.
+The tradeoff is that dirt and stains are more visible on a lighter color, so a pure white boat cover may not seem like such a good idea after a few months.

-The thread used to stitch the fabric needs to be of a quality and standard that makes it just as durable as the fabric itself.
-If the thread isn't tough enough, your boat cover will come unstitched and fall apart.
+Before you order a new boat cover, there are a few more things to consider.
+For one, the thread used to stitch the fabric needs to be of a quality and standard that makes it as durable as the fabric itself.
+If the thread isn't tough enough, the cover will come unstitched and fall apart.

 Make sure the thread used in the boat cover is UV resistant, and has a high tensile strength.